Matthew Perry

 Matthew Perry in 'The Whole Ten Yards'

-Perry told his agents that he was ready to try a new genre and consider dramatic roles.
+Perry told his agents he wanted to branch out into drama.
 One such role was offered to him in "Studio 60 on the Sunset Strip," which aired in 2006.
-The show was quite successful, but it was cancelled after the first season.
-Perry then played a teacher working with troubled teenagers in "The Ron Clark Story" and received Golden Globe and Emmy nominations.
+Despite strong reviews, the show was canceled after one season.
+Perry's next role as a dedicated teacher in "The Ron Clark Story" earned him Golden Globe and Emmy nominations.

 Matthew Perry in 'The Ron Clark Story'